TeresaSilverthorn/GHG_Albarine/README.md

 # GHG_Albarine
-R script and data files associated with analysis and visualization of data from the publication "River network-scale drying impacts the spatio-temporal dynamics of greenhouse gas fluxes"
+R script and data files associated with analysis and visualization for the publication "River network-scale drying impacts the spatio-temporal dynamics of greenhouse gas fluxes"

 dat_clean.csv
 Includes all of the raw data.